How can you filter out duplicate events from a Kafka topic based on a field in the event, producing a new stream of unique events per time window?

 docker exec -it ksql-cli ksql http://ksql-server:8088

 To start off the implementation of this scenario, we will create a stream that represents the clicks from the users.
-Since we will be handling time, it is important that each click contains a timestamp indicating when that click was done.
-The field TIMESTAMP
+Since we will be handling time, it is important that each click timestamp indicating when that click was done.
+A bit later in the tutorial you’ll see how to use ROWTIME for that purpose.

 WITH (KAFKA_TOPIC = 'CLICKS',